geod/w4156-boilerplate-gcloud/README.md

 4. From the drop down of Service Account -> select `Compute Engine default service account`
 5. For the Key Type: select JSON
 6. click `create`.
-7. A json file will be downloaded on to your system.
-Remember the folder it is downloaded, we need this later.
+7. A json file with name similar to `<ase-boilerplate-some-number>.json` will be downloaded on to your system.
+Remember the folder it is downloaded to, we need this later.

 ### step 8: Setting secret in Circle CI
 1. Go to <a href='https://circleci.com'> CircleCI </a> -> click on `app`